Rajeswari-kotha/ad-hoc-Analysis-SQL-/README.md

 ## ad-hoc-Analysis-SQL

+# Atliq Hardwares, a fictional company, is a major computer hardware maker in India and abroad.
+Yet, they lack quick insights for smart decisions.
+So, a SQL challenge is on the horizon to fill this data gap.

 ## 1. Provide the list of markets in which customer  "Atliq  Exclusive"  operates its
 ##  business in the  APAC  region.